globe-and-citizen/Celebrity-Fanalyzer/USER_STORIES.md

    - Add a title
    - Write my description
    - Add an image
-   - Submit entry which shows a green `Submission Successful` drop down.
+   - Submit entry which shows a green `Enstry Successfully Submitted` drop down.
+The "Edit Entry Dialogue Card" then closes so that I can't re-submit accidentally the same entry.
 5. When I navigate to `Search`, and chose the appropriate month prompt, I can see my own entry
 6. I `Like` my own entry and see the icon go bold.
 7. I `Share` my own entry, and successfully post the link to my `Facebook`.